Skip to main content

 Road to Net Zero – Project Update

 Our Discovery Phase is complete.
-This is an important milestone on our journey to help reduce carbon emissions in the UK’s Street and Roadworks sector.
+This is an important milestone on our journey to help reduce carbon emissions in the UK’s street works and road works sectors.

-The UK’s Streetworks and Roadworks sector has completed a Discovery Phase that kickstarts a plan to reduce the carbon emissions in all of its processes and products.
+The UK’s street works and road works sectors has completed a Discovery Phase that kickstarts a plan to reduce the carbon emissions in all of its processes and products.
 This is the first part of the sector’s Road to Net Zero project – a roadmap for change that’s jointly sponsored by Transport for London (TfL) and the Highway Authority and Utilities Committee UK (HAUC(UK)).

 ROAD TO NET ZERO Project Update - Download here